Michigan 18+ Sports Betting Sites

 Can you bet on sports at age 18 in Michigan?

-At this time, if you are age eighteen or twenty-one and older, you can not bet real money on sports in Michigan since the law does not allow sportsbooks to operate within its jurisdiction.
-However, the legally licensed sports betting sites we strongly recommend are located offshore and outside of the United States, meaning it is perfectly legal to wager at our reviewed sites.
+At this time, if you are age eighteen, you can not bet real money on sports in Michigan since the law does not allow sportsbooks to accept bets from anyone under 21.
+However, the legally licensed sports betting sites we strongly recommend are located offshore and outside of the United States, meaning it is perfectly legal for 18 and over bettors to wager at our reviewed sites.

 Is it legal to bet at 18+ online sportsbooks in Michigan?

 Yes.
 There are no sports betting laws in either Michigan or at the federal level that prevents residents and visitors who are at least 18 years of age from betting at the 18+ online sportsbooks we recommend.
 Each one is legally licensed and located outside of Michigan’s jurisdiction.
-Currently, there are no state-licensed online sportsbooks within the state lines of Michigan that are available to anyone age 18 or 21.
+This is because there are no Michigan laws that mention gambling with an international sportsbook, therefore there is no law to break.

 Are sports betting sites safe for Michigan residents?